Beyond Meat: Production locations

 In the United States, Beyond Meat has several manufacturing facilities in the United States, including in Columbia, Missouri, and Pennsylvania.
 In June 2018, Beyond Meat opened its second production facility in Columbia, Missouri, resulting in a three-fold increase of the company's manufacturing space.
 In 2020, Beyond Meat acquired a manufacturing facility in Devault, Pennsylvania.
-In Europe, Beyond Meat has two facilities in the Netherlands: a co-manufacturing facility in Zoeterwoude owned and operated by Dutch company Zandbergen, and an owned facility in Enschede.
-These two facilities service the distribution network across Europe, the Middle East and Africa.

 In 2018, Beyond Meat opened a 26000 sqft R&D lab in El Segundo, California.
 In January 2021, Beyond Meat announced that it will be opening a new global headquarters in El Segundo, CA later that year.
 The company says the facility will house three to four times its current number of R&D team members once the campus is complete.

+In Europe, Beyond Meat has two facilities in the Netherlands: a co-manufacturing facility in Zoeterwoude owned and operated by Dutch company Zandbergen, and an owned facility in Enschede.
+These two facilities service the distribution network across Europe, the Middle East and Africa.

 In China, Beyond Meat operated an owned manufacturing plant in Jiaxing, Zhejiang.
 It is the company's first "end-to-end manufacturing facility" outside of the United States and began full-scale production in 2021.